intento/intento-api/ai.text.translate.md

 ### Supported formats in async mode

-In addition to the provider's format support, we have built-in support for HTML and XML formats.
+In addition to the provider's format support, we have built-in support for HTML, XML and XLIFF formats.

 #### HTML/XML formats